Vishal0Prasad/Tic-Tac-Toe/README.md

 4) The first player to get 3 of her marks in a row (up, down, across, or diagonally) is the winner.
 5) When all 9 squares are full, the game is over.
 6) If no player has 3 marks in a row, the game ends in a tie.

+You can play the game by clicking the following [link](https://vishal0prasad.github.io/Tic-Tac-Toe/) --